department-of-veterans-affairs/vets-website/va-gov/pages/health-care/update-health-information.md

 We don’t bill Medicare or Medicaid, but we may bill Medicare supplemental health insurance for covered services.

-Having other health insurance coverage doesn’t affect the VA health care benefits you can get.
+If you have other health insurance coverage, it doesn’t affect the VA health care benefits you can get.
 And telling us about your other insurance may help to offset your costs.<br>
 [Learn more about VA health care and other insurance](/health-care/about-va-health-care/va-health-care-and-other-insurance/).

 </div>